thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

 ---
 layout: post
-title: Two-way Data Binding in Angular 2
+title: Two-way Data Binding in Angular
 imageUrl: /images/banner/two-way-data-binding-in-angular-2.jpg
 date: 2016-10-13T00:00:00.000Z
+update_date: 2016-12-18T00:00:00.000Z
 summary: >-
   Two-way data binding was one of the main selling points of Angular.
-In Angular 2, we can build directives that implement two-way data binding.
+Since version 2.x, we can build directives that implement two-way data binding.
 This article explains how!
 categories:
   - angular
 tags: